otaviocmaciel/7-segment-VHDL/README.md

 ## Implementation

 Initially, the implementation was not well optimized, utilizing a larger number of if statements for segment multiplexing.
 Below is an example of the first implementation that was clearly suboptimal.
-Despite the logic for the implementation being simple, I tried to optimize it as much as possible to reduce the usage of Logic Elements (LEs).

 Bad Implementation:
 ```